William Roger Paton: Marriage and life in the South

 He appears as a resident of Vathy, Samos from 1897 to his death, 1921, from a number of periodicals which show this address and some of his published letters.
-He was a resident in Samos since he got married again with Clio, a woman from Samos, after the death of his first wife.
+He was a resident in Samos since his second marriage, to Clio, a woman from Samos, after the death of his first wife.

 He died on 21 April 1921 in the town of Vathy, Samos.